-Grades are processed by the Office of Records and Registration after the end of each grading period.
+Grades are processed by the Registrar's Office after the end of each grading period.
 Students who are in good financial standing may view and print their online transcript and grades by logging into their online account.
-Students who are unable to view their grades online may request a copy of their current grades from the Office of Records and Registration.
+Students who are unable to view their grades online may request a copy of their current grades from the Registrar's Office.
 Grades are not mailed; however, students may request a certified copy of their grades, if needed.
 Transcripts will not be released online or in hard copy if the student is financially indebted to the College.